Baratang Island: Limestone Caves & Active Mud Volcanoes Guide

 Trek to Caves

-Formed millions of years ago, these spectacular limestone caves are adorned with stalactites and stalagmites that create otherworldly formations.
-The caves extend deep into the earth, creating natural chambers filled with geological wonders.
+Formed over millions of years, these spectacular caves are adorned with stalactites and stalagmites creating otherworldly formations.
+The caves extend deep into the earth, with multiple chambers lit by the guides' torches.

 🏛️ Geological Features